cbueche/Agent-Jones/README.md

 - Get the interface counters of one interface.
 - Get the ARP table (MAC to IP).
 - SNMP get or walk on a OID
+- CBQoS (Class-Based Quality of Service) information for each interface.
+- command-line CBQoS parser script.
 - Run commands over SSH